adnenabdessaied/OCR/README.md

 All the details regarding the hyperparameters, loss function, etc can be found in the paper mentioned at the very beginning.

+However, the detection was done seperately beforehand, i.e. our labels include the contour points of each traffic sign within the bigger picutre as well as the ground truth labels.

 ### Evaluation
 After training/fine-tuning the network for 10 epochs on our data, we use it for prediction.
 For the sake of continuity, we use the same image, i.e. the same crops, to give a feeling of what the network does.